This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 An incision will be made on or around your arm fracture.
 Dead tissue and small pieces of bone will be removed and damaged muscles or tendons fixed.
 Healthcare providers will use plates, screws, pins, or wires to put the broken pieces back together.
 A bone graft may be placed in or around the fracture to fill any defect.
 Bone is added to make it stronger as the natural bone grows around the graft.
 A bone graft is bone from another part of your body or another person.
 X-rays may be taken to see if the bones are in the correct position.
 The wound will be closed with stitches or staples and covered with bandages.

 After your surgery:

 You will be taken to a room to rest until you are fully awake.
-Caregivers will monitor you closely for any problems.
-Do not get out of bed until your caregiver says it is okay.
-When your caregiver sees that you are okay, you may be able to go home.
+Healthcare providers will monitor you closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
+When your healthcare provider sees that you are okay, you may be able to go home.
 If you are staying in the hospital, you will be taken to your room.

 CONTACT YOUR HEALTHCARE PROVIDER IF:

 - You cannot make it to your surgery.